compoundjs/guides/README.md

 Everything you need to know about controllers and request handling flow: actions, hooks, middleware stack.

+#### [Models][models]
+Brief guide with some examples and advices for JugglingDB starters.
+This is not complete guide, but better than nothing.
+See [documenatation](http://jugglingdb.co) for more information about JugglingDB ORM used in CompoundJS.

 #### [View/layouts Rendering][views]

 Views, layouts, templating engines and all related stuff (except helpers,